aweymo/cs_howto/index.md

     enabled: false
     url: ''
     button_text: ''
+- template: detail-content
+  block: text-1
+  content: "<p>you can sort items chronologically or by title.
+You can engage with
+    the community, industry and location tags to filter items and search for specific terms.</p>"
+  headline: Within Browse,
 - template: full-width-media-element
   block: media-1
   image: uploads/uploads/2022/browse.gif
-  caption: Within Browse, you can sort items chronologically or by title.
-You can
-    engage with the community, industry and location tags to filter items and search for specific terms.
+  caption: ''
   slug: ''
-- template: detail-content
-  block: text-1
-  content: "<p>Within <strong>Browse</strong>, you can sort items chronologically
-    or by title.
-You can engage with the community, industry and location tags to filter items and search for specific terms.</p>"
-  headline: Within Browse
 - template: content-feature
   block: feature-1
   media_alignment: Left